 The US invasion proved disastrous for Afro-Panamanians.
 The poor neighbourhoods which disproportionately suffered most of the casualties from US artillery fire were mainly inhabited by Afro-Panamanians.
 In addition, the invasion exacerbated the existing crisis in social services.

 However, from the 1980s, when Afro-Panamanian activists organized a series of national congresses to discuss issues of race and ethnicity, there has been a growing pan-African consciousness.
-This is reflected in the leading involvement of Afro-Panamanians in community education, the labour movement, human rights groups and campaigns with indigenous groups to promote minority rights.
+This is reflected in the leading involvement of Afro-Panamanians in community education, the labour movement, human rights groups and campaigns with indigenous community organizations to demand equality.

 Afro-Panamanians are markedly absent from positions of political and economic power.
 Mainstream political and economic elites continue to ignore the acute economic and social problems that affect Afro-Panamanian populations and the areas where they constitute the majority.

 Mainstream Panamanian society continues to favour lighter skin tones and assimilationist mestizo cultural values.
-In an economy heavily geared towards banking, commerce, and tourism, discrimination against citizens with darker skin is effected in the public and private sector through preferential hiring practices, racial profiling by law enforcement agencies, and manipulation of government resources in the public sector.
-Following the 2004 elections there was only one Afro-Panamanian in the National Cabinet and the Solicitor General was an Afro-Panamanian woman.
+In an economy heavily geared towards banking, commerce and tourism, discrimination against citizens with darker skin is effected in the public and private sector through preferential hiring practices, racial profiling by law enforcement agencies, and manipulation of government resources in the public sector.